 People build things for community, to help others, to feel pride in their achievements, to learn to solve problems.
 These are all ambitions we can pass on to young people, and these are experiences young people remember for the rest of their lives.

-The FREE Future Skills Experience toolkit from Edge Factor gives educators the opportunity to prepare students for the workplaces of tomorrow by teaching them the skills of today.
-In January 2021, experience the change and excitement that’s coming to the world and help students experience new and current worlds of work through a STEAM lens.
+The FREE CTE Month toolkit from Edge Factor allows educators to prepare students for the workplaces of tomorrow by teaching them the skills of today.
+This month, experience the change and excitement that’s coming to the world and help students experience new and current worlds of work through CTE programs.
 Teach students skills that never stop being useful.